morrownr/8812au/Bridged_Wireless_Access_Point.md

 Pi 3B, 3B+ and 4B USB subsystems are only able to supple a total of 1200 mA of power to all attached devices.

-Note: The Alfa AWUS036ACM adapter, mt7612u based adapter, requests a maximum of 400 mA from the USB subsystem during initialization.
+Note: The Alfa AWUS036ACM adapter, a mt7612u based adapter, requests a maximum of 400 mA from the USB subsystem during initialization.
 Testing with a meter shows actual usage of 360 mA during heavy load and usage of 180 mA during light loads.
 This is much lower power usage than most AC1200 class adapters